jackliusr/interview-questionnaire/questions.md

 # reactjs

-How do your process state ?
+* How do your process state ?
-reactjs different from other framework? pros and cons
+* reactjs different from other framework?
+* pros and cons

 # javascript

-closure ?
+* closure ?
-let vs var ?
+* let vs var ?
+* prototype vs object-oriented